An excellent choice for a high efficiency central air conditioner

 • Tappan

 Most of these brands sell either in the residential market (meaning installing a Nordyne air conditioner in an existing home) or in the manufactured homes market (where the air conditioner comes as part of a standard home configuration).
 There may be other brands under which the Nordyne air conditioner is sold for manufactured homes, and provides equivalent performance and efficiency.
-The key is to look at whether the unit in your home comes with iQ Drive technology and has an SEER in the 21 to 24.5 range; if it does, it is a Nordyne air conditioner.
+The key is to look at whether the unit in your home comes with iQ Drive technology and has an SEER in the 19 to 21 range; if it does, it could very well be a Nordyne air conditioner.

-Note on Maytag Air Conditioners: While the Maytag whole house air conditioner with iQ Drive technology is a very good quality Nordyne product, the Maytag brand also applies to what in my opinion are very poor quality Maytag window air conditioners, which are neither made, nor sold, nor serviced by Maytag.
+Note on Maytag Air Conditioners: While the Maytag whole house air conditioner with iQ Drive technology is a good quality Nordyne product, the Maytag brand also applies to what in my opinion were very poor quality Maytag window air conditioners, which were neither made, nor sold, nor serviced by Maytag.
+This highlights the challenge of buying an air conditioner from a brand rather than from the actual manufacturer – you may be buying the brand for its reputation, but you’re getting a product made by someone else.

-Nordyne has been a leader in quality for decades.
+Nordyne air conditioners were recognized for outstanding quality and efficiency by several industry associations back in their heyday of 2010-2015.
+They were recognized for having the fewest compressor failures of any manufacturer in the HVAC market and were considered a leader in quality for decades.
 The Nordyne air conditioner was the first in the industry to come out with a 5 year warranty.
-And now their quality is so good they’ve doubled that warranty period to 10 years – including all of the brands mentioned above.
+Their quality is good enough that they’ve doubled that warranty period to 10 years – including all of the brands mentioned above.

 You know you’ve got a good product when every one of the rebranding companies are comfortable selling the product with a compressor warranty of ten years or more (Maytag goes even further, with a 12 year warranty).